baldwin-sudo/deep-learning-framework/README.md

-Sure!
-Below is the documentation in markdown format for the provided code.

----

-# Neural Network Training with DataLoader and Optimizers
+# Deep learning Framework from scratch :

 This repository demonstrates a simple implementation of a neural network with support for various data loading strategies and optimization techniques.
-The focus is on implementing different gradient descent algorithms such as **Batch Gradient Descent (BGD)**, **Stochastic Gradient Descent (SGD)**, and **Mini-Batch Gradient Descent (MBGD)**.
-Additionally, different types of data loaders (for different batch sizes) are included, such as **SimpleLoader**, **MiniBatch_Loader**, and **Batch_Loader**.
+The focus is on implementing different Optimization algorithms.
+Additionally, different types of data loaders (for different batch sizes) are included, such as **SimpleLoader**, **MiniBatch_Loader**, and **Batch_Loader**.Different types of losses(criterions) are implemented too .

 ## Components